Sh3perd0/Minymph-project/README.md

 To run the project in **Eclipse**, follow these steps:

 1. **Clone the Repository**
    - Clone the Minymph project repository to your local machine.
-You can do this using Git or by downloading the ZIP file.

 2. **Extract the Repository**
    - If you downloaded the repository as a ZIP file, extract it to a folder on your system.